krobelus/rate-experiments/thesis.md

 Over the past decades, there has been significant progress in SAT solving technology.
-SAT solvers have had documented bugs [@BrummayerBiere-SMT09] [@BrummayerLonsingBiere-SAT10].
+SAT solvers have had documented bugs [@BrummayerBiere-SMT09] [@DBLP:conf/sat/BrummayerLB10].
 To detect incorrect results, there are *checker* programs that *verify* a solver's result based on a witness given by the solver.
 Satisfiability witnesses, or *models* can be checked in linear time.
-Unsatisfiability witnesses, or proofs of unsatisfiability on the other hand can be much more costly to check.
+Unsatisfiability witnesses, or *proofs* of unsatisfiability on the other hand can be much more costly to check.

 A SAT solver operates on a formula that acts as knowledge base.
 It contains constraints that are called clauses.
 Starting from the input formula, clauses are added and deleted by the solver.
-In SAT competitions, solvers are required to give proofs of unsatisfiability in the DRAT proof format [@Heule_2014].
+In SAT competitions, solvers are required to give proofs of unsatisfiability in the DRAT proof format [@DBLP:journals/stvr/HeuleHW14].
 A DRAT proof is the trace of a solver run, containing information on which clauses are added and deleted.

-State-of-the-art proof checkers ignore deletions of unit clauses [@rebola2018two].
+State-of-the-art proof checkers ignore deletions of some clauses that are referred to as *unit* [@DBLP:conf/sat/Rebola-PardoB18].
 As a result, the checkers are not faithful to the specification of DRAT proofs.
-The original definition of the proof format is referred to as *specified* DRAT and the one that is implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
+The original definition of the proof format is referred to as *specified* DRAT and the one that is implemented by state-of-the-art checkers as *operational* DRAT [@DBLP:conf/sat/Rebola-PardoB18].
 The classes of proofs verified by checkers of these two flavors of DRAT are incomparable.

 State-of-the-art solvers produce proofs with deletions of specific reason clauses, which are the reason for the discrepancy between specified and